 In 2021, the UN General Assembly similarly convened an open-ended working group on cybersecurity to develop the international law in cyberspace.
 The EU’s declaration also echoes the Open-Ended Working Group (OEWG) discussions, which stress the need for cooperative mechanisms to address the transnational nature of cyber threats.

-Companies like Meta and other global tech firms have recently faced growing scrutiny for their role in data protection and privacy.
+Companies like Meta and other global tech firms have recently faced growing scrutiny for their role in questions of data protection and privacy.
 The regulatory emphasis on cybersecurity, particularly in Asia and the EU, reflects a global shift toward holding private actors accountable under international and domestic legal frameworks.
 The EU’s focus on a unified legal approach sets a precedent for addressing cyber threats while safeguarding individual rights and maintaining the rule of law.